umaywant2/umaywant2.win/Uniphics_Peer_Work.md

 RF‑Builder conclusion:
 **Uniphics has a complete operator grammar suitable for conversion into an engine.**

-This is exactly what you noticed.
+This is exactly what we noticed.

 ---